PrestaShop/docs/themes/reference/javascript-events/_index.md

  `changedCheckoutStep` | Each checkout step **submission** will fire this event.
  `updateProductList`  | On every product list page (category, search results, pricedrop and so on), the list is updated via ajax calls if you change filters or sorting options.
 Each time the DOM is reloaded with new product list, this event is triggered.
  `clickQuickView`     | If your theme handles it, this event will be trigged when you click on the quickview link.
  `updateProduct`      | On the product page, selecting a new combination will reload the DOM via ajax calls.
-After the update, this event is fired.
+This event will fire after modifying the combination, but before the ajax call.
  `updatedProduct`      | On the product page, selecting a new combination will reload the DOM via ajax calls.
 After the update, this event is fired.
  `handleError`        | This event is fired after a fail of POST request.
 Have the `eventType` as first parameter.
  `updateFacets`        | On every product list page (category, search results, pricedrop and so on), the list is updated via ajax calls if you change filters or sorting options.
 Each time the facets is reloaded, this event is triggered.